LordNoteworthy/cpu-internals/Basic Architecture.md

 </p>

 ## IA-32 Memory Models:
 Programs do not directly address physical memory.
-Instead, they access memory using one of three memory models: flat, segmented, or real address mode:
+Instead, they access memory using one of three memory models: `flat`, `segmented`, or `real` address mode:
-- Flat memory model: Memory appears to a program as a single, continuous address space  (Code, data, and stacks are all contained in this address space.) ->  adr from 0 to 2^32 - 1.
+- Flat memory model: Memory appears to a program as a single, continuous address space (`Code`, `data`, and `stacks` are all contained in this address space.) ->  adr from 0 to 2^32 - 1.
 - Segmented memory mode: Memory appears to a program as a group of independent address spaces called segments.
 Code, data, and stacks are typically contained in separate segments.
     - To address a byte in a segment, a program issues a logical address (far pointers) = segment selector + offset.
     - Programs running on an IA-32 processor can address up to 16,383 segments (2^14 - 1).
+    - Internally, all the segments that are defined for a system are mapped into the processor’s linear address space.
+To access a memory location, the processor thus translates each logical address into a linear address.
+This translation is transparent to the application program.
-    - For example, placing a program’s stack in a separate segment prevents the stack from growing into the code or data space and overwriting instructions or data, respectively .
+    - The primary reason for using segmented memory is to increase the reliability of programs and systems.
+For example, placing a program’s stack in a separate segment prevents the stack from growing into the code or data space and overwriting instructions or data, respectively.

-- Real-address mode memory mode: This is the memory model for the Intel 8086 processor.
+- Real-address mode memory mode: this is the memory model for the Intel 8086 processor.
     - Linear address space for the program and the operating system/executive consists of an array of segments of up to 64 KBytes in size each.
     - The maximum size of the linear address space in real-address mode is 220 bytes.